Criteria To Choosing The RIGHT Primary School For Your Child

 There are many advantages to having a school close to home.
 The child has more time to rest/play.
 The parent may also be more inclined to volunteer in school activities.
 The proximity will also help build a social circle for your child as he/she will bound to run into school/classmates at the neighborhood hangouts or in enrichment centers.

 3. School Culture & Student Body

 You may also consider schools that share the same culture or religious beliefs.
 Is this an important aspect of your family values?
 Christian or Madrasah schools incorporate religious practices in their school curriculum like prayer time and feature these beliefs prominently on school grounds.
 Singapore has quite a few schools with a strong Chinese culture and offer only Mandarin as their Mother Tongue.
 If you want your child to learn Mandarin and introduce all aspects of the Chinese culture (eg. Chinese Orchestra, Chinese Martial Arts, Chinese Chess), this might be the right choice.

 One advantage is that there is synergy between your family and the school’s culture.
 Hence, there is no confusion for your child.
 A good way to find out about the culture of the school is to ask friends who have kids in that school for their feedback.
 Or you can observe the students when you do a school visit.

 4. Same-Sex School vs Mixed Gender Schools

 Are you particular about the gender mix of the school?
-There are several schools of thoughts in this criteria.
+There are several schools of thoughts in this criterion.
 It all depends on your child’s comfort level and what you (the parent) wish your child to be raised in.
 Some parents feel that mixed-gender schools are a good way for the boys and girls to interact and develop a normal relationship with the opposite gender when they are older in secondary school.
 Others feel that their child may thrive better in same sex schools.
 This is especially for a child who demonstrates shyness.
 All-boys schools have also been known to be more boisterous and rowdy.

 5. Academic Standards or Interest Developments